 Unfortunately, what we got was a traffic ticket.
 Apparently I was driving too fast on the park’s dirt roads for the feral pigs, as it was explained to me.
+And if you were to check More information here, you’d know that doing so could serioulsly have landed me in trouble with the law.
 Perhaps it was the South Carolina license plates.
 Perhaps it was that we had an elderly person in the car.
 Whatever the reason, I was not given the typical $248 fine and loss of 3 points on my license.
 Instead, the nice ranger issued an $80 ticket for a miscellaneous “park violation.”
 Oh well.

 We had a nice (albeit warm) picnic, but we only saw one caracara bird.
 There were interesting clouds to highlight the panoramic views.
 We also saw several wading birds and one alligator.

 Amy and I always make a trip to the Fort Pierce Farmer’s Market.
 It’s held every Saturday, which this year fell on Christmas Eve.
 Amy usually heads for the vegetable stands, while I go in search of stone crab.
 The supply is limited, and you have to get there early if you want any.
 This year we were successful, and I was able to get lots of stone crab claws for our Christmas Eve meal.